They say the best things in life are built with Flutter, and I wholeheartedly agree!

 Increased user engagement and retention compared to traditional dating apps.
 Valuable data collection on user behaviour and preferences based on personality types.
 Potential for future monetization through subscriptions or premium features.

-Yes.
-Hello.
-So I'm a Flutter engineer with having more than 6 years of experience in overall.
+Yes, hello.
+So I'm a Flutter engineer with over 6 years of experience overall.
 I started my journey with Android development as a native developer.
-I was using Kotlik back then.
-And my first application was, uh, developing a hospital management system.
-And then as my company acquired, I had shifted to Flutter development.
-And, uh, since Flutter, I have worked there for, like, more than four and a half years.
-I worked with medium medium scale applications to higher level complicated applications as well.
-Uh, some of the domains I can mention is, like, social media domain, lifestyle, and, uh, home care domain and all.
-I have worked with b to b and b to c applications as well and have, uh, perform cycles on features like billing, uh, notifying, and purchasing, etcetera.
-My recent project was a stock marketing application for US Securities.
-Uh, uh, if you do some stock exchange mediums, uh, for India.
-So we have developed an application for them.
-And, uh, yes, it has the technical features like having more than 1,000 screens in that.
-We have, uh, 4 or 5 back end, uh, major things to implement that are coming from different different domains and APIs so that we have managed, uh, in application as a state management with the TDD architecture very well.
-And we can say that it is performing, uh, well in the market.
-And, uh, its its user base is coming, like, more than 1 likes, uh, users.
-So, yeah, it can be, uh, with the great level of complexity and good scalable application as well.
-Uh, Yeah.
+I was using Kotlin back then.
+And my first application was developing a hospital management system.
+And then as my company acquired, I shifted to Flutter development.
+And since Flutter, I've worked there for more than four and a half years.
+I worked with medium to large-scale applications to higher-level complex applications as well.
+Some of the domains I can mention include social media, lifestyle, and home care domains.
+I have worked with B2B and B2C applications as well and have performed cycles on features like billing, notifying, and purchasing, etcetera.
+My recent project was a stock marketing application for US Securities, if you know some stock exchange mediums for India.
+So we developed an application for them.
+And yes, it has technical features like over 1,000 screens in that.
+We have 4 or 5 backend major things to implement that are coming from different domains and APIs, so we managed the application as a state management with TDD architecture very well.
+And we can say that it is performing well in the market.
+And its user base is coming in at over 1 million users.
+So, yeah, it can be considered a great level of complexity and a good scalable application as well.
 So that was about me.
-And, uh, other than that, uh, my hobbies are, like, traveling and, uh, walking on beach and, uh, visiting, uh, hidden gems often.
+And other than that, my hobbies are traveling, walking on the beach, and visiting hidden gems often.
 So that's about me.
 Thanks.

 Yes.
 So I can follow some things.
-We can, uh, mainly focus on network calls, like, uh, caching the data wherever is required, pagination, chunking, and, uh, data compression.
-And, uh, more than that, we can utilize data format.
-And optimizing image loading is, uh, mandatory when we are loading the list that is having image operations and all.
-Uh, so let's focus on the first module.
-Uh, like, there is a cash management.
-For that, uh, implementation, uh, mechanism to store frequently, uh, like, uh, to use frequently accessed data locally on the device.
-And, uh, so we can reduce the redundant network request.
-And that way, we can improve responsiveness of, uh, the features that, uh, user is, uh, like, cannot totally reliable on the connection, um, that can be loaded with cache and all.
-So we are having this package in, uh, plugin library, Flutter cache manager.
+We can mainly focus on network calls, like caching the data wherever is required, pagination, chunking, and data compression.
+And more than that, we can utilize data formats.
+And optimizing image loading is mandatory when we are loading the list that has image operations and all.
+So let's focus on the first module.
+Like, there is a cash management.
+For that implementation, the mechanism to store frequently accessed data locally on the device is required.
+And so we can reduce the redundant network requests.
+And that way, we can improve the responsiveness of the features that the user cannot totally rely on the connection, that can be loaded with cache and all.
+So we are having this package in the plugin library, Flutter cache manager.
 I have used it later.
 I will go with that for this particular process as well.
-So I can send the cash in case, expiry time, and the strategies for handling state data.
-Uh, next, uh, major thing I need to focus on there is pagination and chunking.
-So if you are dealing with very large database, then we can have collaboration with the API developer, and we can get data by pages.
-So that can be, uh, useful while reducing initial page loading time and where our performance is improved and lazy loading lazy loading is possible as well.
-So, yeah, that can be, uh, helpful for handling this large payload payload.
+So I can send the cache with expiry time and the strategies for handling state data.
+Next, the major thing I need to focus on there is pagination and chunking.
+So if you are dealing with a very large database, then we can have collaboration with the API developer, and we can get data by pages.
+So that can be useful while reducing the initial page loading time and where our performance is improved and lazy loading is possible as well.
+So, yeah, that can be helpful for handling this large payload.
 Next can be data compression.
 So we can use the compression techniques available for Flutter.
 So we can reduce the payload size that we are transmitting over the network.
-So I can think of, uh, 1 or 2 libraries are there, like, uh, HTTP auth and HTTP interceptor that it can, uh, help us to compress the data.
-And, uh, we can have a good trade off between the API and our user interface.
-Um, other than that, we are, like, uh, we need to optimize the large images.
-For that, I know this library that is called the cache network image so that we can compress the images and the image as well by using other techniques.
-So that way, we can be we can optimize our data, and, uh, we can, uh, reduce the network request as well.
-So, yeah, this is my overall approach for optimizing Flutter app's, uh, network request when dealing with the large payload payload in complex level of application.
+So I can think of one or two libraries, like HTTP auth and HTTP interceptor, that can help us to compress the data.
+And we can have a good trade-off between the API and our user interface.
+Other than that, we need to optimize the large images.
+For that, I know this library that is called cache network image so that we can compress the images and the image as well by using other techniques.
+So that way, we can optimize our data, and we can reduce the network requests as well.
+So, yeah, this is my overall approach for optimizing Flutter app's network requests when dealing with the large payload in complex levels of application.
 Yeah.

-Mhmm.
 Yeah.
-Uh, let's see that having, uh, this experience by by building in many applications, I have, uh, I have observed these things that can cause bottlenecks in flutter application.
-Like, it may crash the application or reduce the performance or user gets stuck on a screen or something.
-Uh, and, uh, these bottlenecks are unnecessary widget rebates.
-Uh, while we are designing the Flutter applications UI, we can see that the the build method of the Flutter is running, uh, 60 frames per second.
-So if we are not using constant keywords or some proper inherited widgets provider.
-And, uh, there is 1, uh, property that should rebuild method is there.
-So if we are not utilizing these properly, then, uh, we can see unnecessary widget rebuilds in our code, and it may affect the performance.
-If there is some infinite list also, then it may get stuck and code can be done in infinite state.
-So that way user is getting stuck on some screen, and it may also like, sometimes it is crashing the application as well, uh, like, for building the UI wrong way.
-Other than that, let's come to network part.
-If we are not, uh, calling the network calls if it in like, efficiently, then we may face some problem when we are fetching some large amount of data.
-So for that, we can use Flutter cache manager.
-That is some third party API, and we can, uh, install it in our popsicle uh, of our pubspec file.
-And other than that, we can, uh, use the HD, uh, like, uh, network management strategies for with using HTTP auth and HTTP interceptor.
-Other than that, we can use the profiling, uh, tab that is in Flutter Dev Tools, and that is giving us the janks that are happening are in our UI while scrolling through the list or some big complex screen or some some complex need network calls are happening, like, subsequently towards the network calls.
-Or, uh, there is some big complex mathematical equation to be calculated.
-So that way, uh, there's there could be some bottlenecks.
-Yeah.
+Let's see that having this experience by building in many applications, I have observed these things that can cause bottlenecks in Flutter applications.
+Like, it may crash the application or reduce the performance or the user gets stuck on a screen or something.
+And these bottlenecks are unnecessary widget rebuilds.
+While we are designing the Flutter application's UI, we can see that the build method of the Flutter widget is running at 60 frames per second.
+So if we are not using constant keywords or some proper inherited widgets provider, and there is one property that should rebuild the method is there.
+So if we are not utilizing these properly, then we can see unnecessary widget rebuilds in our code, and it may affect the performance.
+If there is some infinite list also, then it may get stuck and the code can be done in an infinite state.
+So that way, the user gets stuck on some screen, and it may also crash the application, like, for building the UI the wrong way.
+Other than that, let's come to the network part.
+If we are not calling the network calls in an efficient way, then we may face some problems when we are fetching some large amounts of data.
+So for that, we can use the Flutter cache manager.
+That is some third-party API, and we can install it in our pubspec file.
+And other than that, we can use the HTTP, network management strategies for using HTTP auth and HTTP interceptor.
+Other than that, we can use the profiling tab that is in the Flutter Dev Tools, and that gives us the janks that are happening in our UI while scrolling through the list or some big complex screen or some complex network calls are happening, like, subsequently, or there is some big complex mathematical equation to be calculated.
+So that way, there could be some bottlenecks.
 But those all are preventable if we are following all the good practices of data development, and we are following the principles.
-Yeah.
-So it's about, uh, resolving bottlenecks and preventing them.
+So it's about resolving bottlenecks and preventing them.

-Yes.
-Uh, so there can be some cases when we need to, uh, handle our synchronous data flow, and, uh, we need to call the APIs in asynchronous manner.
-So as we know that the cutting block is as excelling at managing asynchronous data, And, uh, it provides the clear separation of concerns between UI, like, uh, we have this presentation layer in TVD architecture, and we have this business logic layer in block.
-Uh, that block layer in business logic is there.
-So, uh, how can we do it?
+Yes, so there can be some cases when we need to handle our synchronous data flow, and we need to call the APIs in an asynchronous manner.
+So as we know, the cutting block is excellent at managing asynchronous data, and it provides clear separation of concerns between UI, like, we have this presentation layer in TVD architecture, and we have this business logic layer in block.
+That block layer in business logic is there.
+So, how can we do it?
 Like, we can follow some typical steps that are given in the documentation of block.
-Uh, let's, uh, say that we are having this event that is calling us in Jonas operation.
-So we can put, uh, on tap in the widgets, and, uh, that event can be dispatched from that events step, and we can call the relevant block.
+Let's say that we are having this event that is calling us in Jonas operation.
+So we can put an on-tap in the widgets, and that event can be dispatched from that event step, and we can call the relevant block.
 Like, the relevant block is matching that event to the state.
-Uh, Yeah.
-So second step can be block is processing the events.
-Uh, we are triggering this event of asynchronous call, and it will be, uh, mapping this that event to the state.
-Now we have to perform some operation that we need to do, and that and then we can, uh, emit the state that is relevant.
-Like, some, uh, if it is not successful, then we can, uh, emit the error state.
+So, the second step can be the block is processing the events.
+We are triggering this event of an asynchronous call, and it will map this event to the state.
+Now we have to perform some operation that we need to do, and then we can emit the state that is relevant.
+Like, some if it is not successful, then we can emit the error state.
 Or else, if it is successful, then we can give the relevant data that has been requested.
-Uh, and, uh, after that, we are, like, using the which is given by block package that are block consumer, block provider.
-And that way, we are updating our UI based on the state that we have received from the, uh, block itself while we were, uh, emit emitting the state and triggering the events.
+And after that, we are using the which is given by block package that are block consumer, block provider.
+And that way, we are updating our UI based on the state that we have received from the block itself while we were emitting the state and triggering the events.
 So these are the key concepts to be used in our block applications, our synchronous data flow.
-So, uh, let me provide it, like, we can use events.
-Events can be triggered by widget, and then it is going to block block is mapping the event.
-Next, we are emitting some state that is relevant failure or success, and then we are listening that, uh, state and updating our UI as our our user's request or widget click.
+So, let me provide it, like, we can use events.
+Events can be triggered by widgets, and then it is going to block is mapping the event.
+Next, we are emitting some state that is relevant, failure or success, and then we are listening to that state and updating our UI as our user's request or widget click.
 Yeah.
 So that was about handling asynchronous data flow in Flutter application with Flutterblock.

 Yeah.
-So Flutter is, uh, giving us this opportunity, uh, like, this facility to adapt on multiple screens.
-As we know that Flutter is, uh, uh, supporting multiple platforms like, uh, uh, Google Chrome, like web development, both mobile platforms, iOS and Android, uh, as well as Ubuntu, uh, Linux, and, uh, Windows application, Mac Mac application as well.
+So Flutter is giving us this opportunity, like, this facility to adapt on multiple screens.
+As we know that Flutter is supporting multiple platforms like, Google Chrome, web development, both mobile platforms, iOS and Android, as well as Ubuntu, Linux, and Windows application, Mac application as well.
 So it is mandatory that our UI adapts to the screen.
-As we know that all the different let's take an example that Android and, uh, iOS.
-Both platforms has the fab button, uh, floating action button.
-In both, they have different properties as iOS is following their own, um, uh, design facilities and all.
-And, uh, our Android is following its material design.
+As we know that all the different let's take an example that Android and iOS.
+Both platforms have the fab button, floating action button.
+In both, they have different properties as iOS is following their own design facilities and all.
+And our Android is following its material design.
 So that way, we need to adapt to the screen and design as well.
-Whenever we are listing some, uh, using some UI widgets that are tile or something, then it should follow the design, uh, the material strategies of that specific platforms.
-Uh, so for that, we are having this, uh, property.
+Whenever we are listing some UI widgets that are tile or something, then it should follow the design, the material strategies of that specific platform.
+So for that, we are having this property.
 Like, we are using list tile.
-Then we can build it with the constructor that is list tile dot adaptive, and then we can, uh, move it further.
-Other than that, we can, uh, leverage the facility of responsive widgets.
-Uh, we are having row, column, stack, uh, and other than that flex, red, grid view, uh, all things are there.
+Then we can build it with the constructor that is list tile dot adaptive, and then we can move it further.
+Other than that, we can leverage the facility of responsive widgets.
+We are having row, column, stack, and other than that flex, grid view, all things are there.
 Flexible widget, expandable widget is there.
-And, uh, if we need to check the size of the screen and all, then we can use media query, uh, that is inherited widget given by Flutter itself.
+And if we need to check the size of the screen and all, then we can use media query, that is inherited widget given by Flutter itself.
 We can determine the screen's width, height, and that way we can move further with our designs.
-Uh, and, uh, we can use expanded flexible.
+We can use expanded flexible.
 We can give flex property to them.
-And that way, our UI can be, uh, adapted to, like, responsive to different sizes of screens.
-I we are building, uh, forcing single code base.
+And that way, our UI can be adapted to, like, responsive to different sizes of screens.
+If we are building, forcing single code base.
 We are building for web and mobile as well.
-Then we can, uh, use breakpoints that are specific to screen width or the sizes.
-So that way, if we can see that, uh, if you're having menu in web application, it is laid out in a horizontal manner as per the web applications requirement.
+Then we can use breakpoints that are specific to screen width or the sizes.
+So that way, if we can see that, if you're having menu in web application, it is laid out in a horizontal manner as per the web applications requirement.
 And when we are coming to the mobile application, then we are having this hamburger menu with 3 lines, and then we can click on it.
-So for adapting this design, we can use a big point.
-If screen is getting lesser than 4 20 pixels, then let's say that we are showing b design.
+So for adapting this design, we can use a point.
+If screen is getting lesser than 420 pixels, then let's say that we are showing b design.
 It is bigger than that we are showing a design.
-So that way, Other than that, like, uh, we are having relatively out in Android system.
-We have a layout builder and dynamic, uh, for creating dynamic layouts in our flutter application.
-Uh, so it is, uh, providing us constraints, uh, like available space and size, uh, height with constraint dot, uh, max width we can get and all.
+So that way, other than that, like, we are having relatively out in Android system.
+We have a layout builder and dynamic, for creating dynamic layouts in our Flutter application.
+So it is providing us constraints, like available space and size, height with constraint dot, max width we can get and all.
 And with that, we can build our UI.
 So, yeah, these are the widgets given by Flutter only.
-And, uh, if we are not going with these native widgets from Flutter, we can go with the package that is Flutter's screen utility.
-It is giving us some, uh, easy things to do.
+And if we are not going with these native widgets from Flutter, we can go with the package that is Flutter's screen utility.
+It is giving us some easy things to do.
 Yeah.
-So that was about, uh, having, uh, multiples, screen sizes and orientation adapting to them.
+So that was about having multiple screen sizes and orientation adapting to them.

 Yes.
-Uh, sure.
 So there are different approaches.
-Uh, we can use provider that is used with change notifier or report that is also approachable.
-Benefits of using provider is, like, uh, it is, uh, well documented and easy to learn for the developers.
-And it is offering us simplicity and, uh, like, good balance of flexibility as well.
-And, uh, change the notifier.
+We can use a provider that is used with a change notifier or report that is also approachable.
+Benefits of using a provider is, like, it is well documented and easy to learn for developers.
+And it is offering us simplicity and, like, a good balance of flexibility as well.
+And change notifier.
 I can see this.
-That can be the straightforward way forward way to manage, uh, state and notifying the changes to the widgets and all.
-And the is also there.
-It is inspired by provider only, and it is also offering us some more concise and streamlined syntax for the state management.
-And, uh, like, if you need to integrate local, uh, persistence, uh, solutions like shared reference or high, that can also be, like, done with the Riverport and provider.
-Uh, disadvantages of using this approach, I can tell that, uh, it can become very complex or hard to handle for large level of application if it is the complex it is having complex level state management on.
+That can be the straightforward way forward to manage state and notify the changes to the widgets and all.
+And there is also that.
+It is inspired by provider only, and it is also offering us some more concise and streamlined syntax for state management.
+And, like, if you need to integrate local persistence, solutions like shared references or high, that can also be done with Riverport and provider.
+Disadvantages of using this approach, I can tell that, it can become very complex or hard to handle for large levels of application if it has complex state management.
 And, also, we need to implement a lot of boilerplate code.
 So it takes a little more time at the development side.
-Uh, my favorite one, it is block.
-Uh, I can say block is my favorite approach for, like, using this interaction of data patching and local file systems.
+My favorite one is block.
+I can say block is my favorite approach for, like, using this interaction of data patching and local file systems.
 If we are having block, then this will be the advantages.
-Like, it is having one directional data flow.
-Uh, so we can say that it is the predictable and testable code.
-Uh, if we are using some complex level of state management, then it is really well suited.
-And, uh, as you can, uh, like, as we know, it is having asynchronous operating operations and all.
-And, uh, it can handle integration, uh, easily.
-Uh, and, uh, we can say that it's having a, uh, let's say that, uh, disadvantage is having a steeper learning curve compressed to compared to provider.
-You will have to get, uh, like, fond of that, and then it can be easier.
-And, uh, if we are using this approach for, like, large very small level of application, then it can be a overkill for that.
-So we can go for medium scale and large scale level application.
-And if, let's say, uh, and if we need to choose the right approach, then we have to focus on these core modules of the, uh, application.
-That is if we are having complex level of module or not, uh, application or not, if our team is knowing you that or not, or more than that, when our application is going on a bigger level, it can be scalable and it can go, uh, globe stage or not.
+Like, it has one-directional data flow.
+So we can say that it is predictable and testable code.
+If we are using some complex levels of state management, then it is really well suited.
+And, like, as we know, it has asynchronous operating operations and all.
+And it can handle integration easily.
+And, we can say that it's having a disadvantage is having a steeper learning curve compared to provider.
+You will have to get, like, fond of it, and then it can be easier.
+And, if we are using this approach for large very small levels of application, then it can be an overkill for that.
+So we can go for medium scale and large scale levels of application.
+And if, let's say, and if we need to choose the right approach, then we have to focus on these core modules of the application.
+That is if we are having complex levels of modules or not, if our team knows that or not, or more than that, when our application is going on a bigger level, it can be scalable and it can go globe stage or not.
 So that we can do.
-And, uh, these local persistence and testing can be done.
-Uh, and this is way this is the way we can we can evaluate projects, the specific needs and team's preference, and then we can select the better and best way.
+And, these local persistence and testing can be done.
+And this is the way we can evaluate projects, the specific needs and team's preference, and then we can select the better and best way.

 Yes.
-So I can see that here there is a possibility that there can be 3 states for general applications.
-1st, when we are loading data, whether it is in lower initial state or not, then there there will be a state record like a state loading or something that we can mark it as well.
-Uh, if we are then we need to check whether it is successful or some error.
-Uh, so 3 states are there.
-Uh, loading state is a loading state.
-Another will be is successful state.
+So I can see that here there is a possibility that there can be three states for general applications.
+First, when we are loading data, whether it is in a lower initial state or not, then there will be a state record like a "loading" or something that we can mark it as well.
+If we are then we need to check whether it is successful or some error.
+So there are three states.
+The loading state is a loading state.
+Another will be a successful state.
 And then also we can check whether there is some failure or not.
-So these can be some, uh, states that can be emitted in order.
+So these can be some states that can be emitted in order.

 Yeah.
-So I probably cannot remember the name of that application, but this particular application was built, uh, for the global Flutter Development Summit.
-And, uh, they have created this application that was having some registration of the coming candidate and, uh, further things that, uh, all things that we need for managing the event of clutters that are happening eventually.
-So they were having really good, uh, animations.
-They were, uh, coded by really at simplest level.
+So I probably cannot remember the name of that application, but this particular application was built for the global Flutter Development Summit.
+And, they have created this application that was used for the registration of the coming candidate and further things that all things we need for managing the event of clutters that are happening eventually.
+So they were having really good animations.
+They were coded by developers at a simple level.
 There was no such complexity.
-And, uh, if, uh, I was to develop that application by myself, then I was on, like, uh, my mid level of career, then there could be some things that I didn't know.
-And I have learned tools from them, like, beliefs, interests, and animations, working in the flow, and having very good architecture there.
-If you are if you do need some complex level of architecture like TDD and all, if you are having mid scale application, then all we can always go with very good architecture.
-The state management of that application was beautiful that I have learned.
-And, also, at that time, they implemented, uh, some, uh, little game like feature there so that I have learned that, uh, there, uh, there should be something that is entertaining the user.
+And, if I was to develop that application by myself, then I would be on my mid-level of career, then there could be some things that I didn't know.
+And I have learned tools from them, such as beliefs, interests, and animations, working in the flow, and having very good architecture there.
+If you need some complex level of architecture like TDD and all, for a mid-scale application, then we can always go with very good architecture.
+The state management of that application was beautiful, and I have learned from it.
+And, also, at that time, they implemented some little game-like feature there so that I have learned that there should be something that is entertaining the user.
 And the intuitive user flow was the best.
-So at development side, I learned the state management and data management.
-And, uh, at the user side, I learned some intuitive flows that user can go with.
-It doesn't, uh, user doesn't need to think a lot about, like, what should I do and all.
-It, uh, feels like, uh, let me go there and check this feature and all.
-So that was, uh, pretty impressive.
-And animations were pretty impressive that I have learned.
-And, uh, other than that, I also keep checking other open source projects that are available on kit, and I keep learning from them, uh, whenever I need to require some, uh, develop some, uh, feature or not.
-So there I see, and I, uh, don't remember particular names or authors of them.
-But, yeah, I know the code and flows so that I, uh, like to implement in my application.
+So at the development side, I learned state management and data management.
+And, at the user side, I learned some intuitive flows that users can go with.
+It doesn't require the user to think a lot about, what they should do and all.
+It feels like, let me go there and check this feature and all.
+So that was pretty impressive.
+And animations were pretty impressive, and I have learned from them.
+And, other than that, I also keep checking other open-source projects that are available on GitHub, and I keep learning from them, whenever I need to require some feature or not.
+So there I see, and I don't remember particular names or authors of them.
+But, yeah, I know the code and flows so that I like to implement in my application.
 So that was all.
 Thanks.